Valentine's Day in Bangladesh

-In Bangladesh, Valentine's Day has been popular since 1980s, despite of being celebrated since 498 AD all over the world.
-On the day, especially youngs, people exchange various greeting cards, flowers, chocolates or gifts.
-However, despite being much widespread, country’s conservative society view the celebration of the day as an un-Islamic value and a heretic culture, and thus discourage the celebration by the young boys and girls.
+In Bangladesh, the Valentine's Day (ভালোবাসা দিবস) has been celebrated since the 1990s.
+On the day, people, especially the young, exchange various greeting cards, flowers, chocolates or gifts.
+Despite widespread celebrations, the country's conservative society views the celebration of the day as un-Islamic subculture, often considered as part of the Western culture.
+From 2020 onwards, Valentine's Day has coincided with the Pohela Falgun celebration in Bangladesh.